MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Work on each block will be conducted in multiple phases with periods of inactivity between each phase, typically ranging from a few days to a few weeks.
 Please be aware that schedules are also subject to change due to a variety of factors, including conditions underground, weather, traffic impacts and subcontractor and materials availability.

-To learn more about open trench construction, visit www.portlandoregon.gov/bes/methods.
+To learn more about the project’s construction methods, visit: www.portlandoregon.gov/bes/methods.

 Construction creates noise, vibration and dust and disrupts normal neighborhood activity.